jboss-set/maven-dependency-updater/readme.md

   * `QUALIFIER` - upgrade to the latest QUALIFIER version, MAJOR, MINOR and MICRO must not change.

   Default stream is `MICRO`.

+## Limitations

+* In a multi-module project, currently only the top level module dependencies are upgraded.
+* Dependencies defined in profiles are not upgraded.
+* Plugins are not upgraded.

 ## Examples